 Structured support that allows individuals to continue participating in daily life while building regulation skills and follow-through in the environments where it matters most.

 A premium, non-clinical program designed to support leadership development, decision-making, and reliable follow-through in complex, real-life environments.
-Offered as aftercare or as a standalone option.
+Offered as a continued recovery program for alumni or as a standalone option.

 When combined, these approaches create multiple points of reinforcement.
 Skills are not only learned.
 They are practiced, observed, adjusted, and supported across different settings.